Exploratory Academic Advising

 It is the philosophy of Shippensburg University that good academic advising enhances students’ satisfaction with their college experience and their ability to persist to graduation.
 Academic advising facilitates student development and helps students determine their goals.
 Advisors can assist with a student’s decision-making process, not only at the beginning of their first year, but also throughout their college career.

 Advisors are the link to the academic system and its rules and regulations.
-Advisors know the requirements of the General Education Program as well as the requirements for declaring each major.
+Advisors know the requirements of the General Education program as well as the requirements for declaring each major.
 They can enhance your collegiate experience, refer you to campus resources to help you with problems, and save you from wasting, time, effort, and money.
 Good academic advising involves more than just scheduling classes.
-Your advisor is your “significant other” on campus, the person who can help you realize your full potential by helping you establish important career, personal, and life goals.
+Your advisor is the person who can help you realize your full potential by helping you establish important career, personal and life goals.

 How Can My Advisor Help Me?